Angel Heart: Cultural impact

 Filmmaker Christopher Nolan stated that the film was a major influence on his 2000 film Memento: "In terms of Memento, Alan Parker films such as Angel Heart and The Wall, which use very interesting editing techniques such as a fractured narrative, were a big influence."

-The plot and atmosphere of Gabriel Knight: Sins of the Fathers was inspired by the film.

 In 2010, Wired magazine ranked the film at number 22 on their list of "The 25 Best Horror Films of All Time", and in 2012, Mark Hughes, writing for Forbes, ranked Angel Heart at number nine on his list of the "Top 10 Best Cult Classic Horror Movies of All Time".

 Den of Geek writer Ryan Lambie ranked the film at number six on his list of "The Top 20 Underappreciated Films of 1987", writing, "Parker brings a wonderfully shadowy quality to his noir thriller, which takes in New York and New Orleans.
 Some viewers may be able to predict where this twisty, murky thriller's going to take them, but the ride remains one worth taking thanks to the quality of the acting and direction."

 Film critic Tim Dirks of the film-review website Filmsite added the film to his list of films featuring the "Greatest Film Plot Twists, Film Spoilers and Surprise Endings", based on two of the film's major plot twists—Harry Angel being revealed as Johnny Favorite, and Louis Cyphre revealing himself as Lucifer.

+Arnaud Dephalese, in a 2026 study about trauma in American cinema, sees this movie as a commentary of broad scope— historical, cultural, and philosophical — on American civilization, viewed from an outside perspective by British director Alan Parker.

 Screen Rant writer Tim Butters rated Robert De Niro's performance as "One of the 10 Best Movie Depictions of the Devil".